Is decriminalizing drugs a deadly mistake?

 “This is no longer one of those things that happened to that person.
 It’s a thing that’s happening to everyone,” said Matt Sutton, director of public relations for The Drug Policy Alliance.

-Sutton points to two triggers for our record drug abuse in America — one, the pandemic which forced people into isolation and depression, so drug experimentation and addiction followed.
-And two, the rapid takeover of fentanyl — a highly addictive synthetic opioid.
+Sutton points to two triggers for our record drug abuse in America.
+One is the pandemic, which forced people into isolation and depression so that drug experimentation and addiction followed.
+The second is the rapid takeover of fentanyl, a highly addictive synthetic opioid.

-The Northeast has the highest number of overdose deaths, but northwestern states, like Washington and Oregon, are experiencing the sharpest swing of fentanyl-related overdoses.
+The Northeast has the highest number of overdose deaths, but northwestern states, such as Washington and Oregon, are experiencing the sharpest swing of fentanyl-related overdoses.

 “We see more people in need and people with fewer resources,” said Peter Kerns, with Serenity Lane Alcohol and Drug Treatment Services:

-In November 2020, Oregon passed Measure 110, becoming the first state in the nation to decriminalize personal possession of illegal drugs like Ecstasy, cocaine and heroin.
+In November 2020, Oregon passed Measure 110, becoming the first state in the nation to decriminalize personal possession of illegal drugs such as Ecstasy, cocaine and heroin.

 During that slowdown, fentanyl-related deaths sped up in Portland.